kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 <code>toInteger</code>
 ==============================
 <code><b>toInteger(<i>&lt;value&gt;</i> : any, [<i>&lt;format&gt;</i> : string]) => integer</b></code><br/><br/>
-Converts any numeric or string to a integer value.
-An optional Java decimal format can be used for the conversion.Truncates any long, float, double
+Converts any numeric or string to an integer value.
+An optional Java decimal format can be used for the conversion.
+Truncates any long, float, double
 * ``toInteger(123) -> 123``
 * ``toInteger('123') -> 123``
 * ``toInteger('$123', '$###') -> 123``